cs544-wisc/s24/p5/FAQ.md

 This could be due to the following issues:
 1. The order of the columns is not as we intended.
 Check if the columns are in this order, `"loan_amount", "income", "interest_rate", "approval"` before splitting the data into train-test.
 2. The `approval` column is not binary, which is contrary to what we intended.
 Before splitting, the `approval` column must have only 0s and 1s.
+3. You are working with loans **dataframe** which has different row order than `loans` table.
+According to README, "get the features and label from the `loans` **table** into a new dataframe `df`".
+The loans *table* and the loans *dataframe* are seperate entities.
+So, initialize `df` from `loans` table using `spark.sql`.
+4. You may have accidentally created a temporary view named `loans`.
+This will create a new view with a different row order.
+This will also replace the `loans` table from table namespace.
+You can check by running `q4` again.
+You are only supposed to create views for [these](./README.md#other-views).
 3. The data order somehow got changed before splitting into train and test.
 Hence, the train dataset is a different set of rows than we intended.
 4. Some rows mistakenly got deleted while handling missing values.
 5. There is an error in counting how many loans are approved.